Glastonbury: Mythology and legends

 The earliest versions of the grail romance, however, do not call the grail "holy" or mention anything about blood, Joseph or Glastonbury.

 In 1191, monks at the abbey claimed to have found the graves of Arthur and Guinevere to the south of the Lady Chapel of the Abbey Church, which was visited by a number of contemporary historians including Giraldus Cambrensis.
 The remains were later moved and were lost during the Reformation.
 Many scholars suspect that this discovery was a pious forgery to substantiate the antiquity of Glastonbury's foundation, and increase its renown.

 An early Welsh poem links Arthur to the Tor in an account of a confrontation between Arthur and Melwas, who had kidnapped Queen Guinevere.

 Joseph is said to have arrived in Glastonbury by boat over the flooded Somerset Levels.
 On disembarking he stuck his staff into the ground and it flowered miraculously into the Glastonbury Thorn (also called Holy Thorn).
 This is said to explain a hybrid Crataegus monogyna (hawthorn) tree that only grows within a few miles of Glastonbury, and which flowers twice annually, once in spring and again around Christmas time (depending on the weather).
 Each year a sprig of thorn is cut, by the local Anglican vicar and the eldest child from St John's School, and sent to the Queen.

 The original Holy Thorn was a centre of pilgrimage in the Middle Ages but was chopped down during the English Civil War.
 A replacement thorn was planted in the 20th century on Wearyall hill (originally in 1951 to mark the Festival of Britain, but the thorn had to be replanted the following year as the first attempt did not take).
 The Wearyall Hill Holy Thorn was vandalised in 2010 and all its branches were chopped off.
-It initially showed signs of recovery but now (2014) appears to be dead.
+It initially showed signs of recovery but by 2014 appeared to be dead and was cut down by the landowner in 2019.
 A new sapling has been planted nearby.
 Many other examples of the thorn grow throughout Glastonbury including those in the grounds of Glastonbury Abbey, St Johns Church and Chalice Well.

-Today Glastonbury Abbey presents itself as "traditionally the oldest above-ground Christian church in the world," which according to the legend was built at Joseph's behest to house the Holy Grail, 65 or so years after the death of Jesus.
+Today, Glastonbury Abbey presents itself as "traditionally the oldest above-ground Christian church in the world," which according to the legend was built at Joseph's behest to house the Holy Grail, 65 or so years after the death of Jesus.
 The legend also says that as a child, Jesus had visited Glastonbury along with Joseph.
 The legend probably was encouraged during the medieval period when religious relics and pilgrimages were profitable business for abbeys.
 William Blake mentioned the legend in a poem that became a popular hymn, "Jerusalem".